 Do not construct a fantasy pyramid

 Some aspiring traders surely flip this pyramid upside down for good as they construct their own FANTASY pyramid.
 They start by joining a noisy social trading mosh pit (Floor 6).
-Then they go on and spend some money on the stock research/screener bundles which they hope will hand them a condensed list of 6 stocks which are poised to go higher on a plate (Floor 5).
-Next logical step towards market domination leads them to the search for the holy grail.
-After some time spend on Google or a random trading forum, they manage to find the one and only holy grail chart indicator (because google never lies) and put it on their charts increasing noise even more (Floor 4).
-They never think about proper portfolio management and statistics is a complete alien concept (Floor 3).
-In the end they are here to have fun and statistics doesn sound like it.
+Then they go on and spend some money on the stock research/screener bundles which they hope will hand them a condensed list of 6 stocks which are poised to go higher on a silver platter (Floor 5).
+Their next step towards market domination leads them to the search for the holy grail.
+After some time spend on Google, or any random trading forum, they find the one and only holy grail indicator (because google never lies), put it on their charts hence increasing noise even more (Floor 4).
+They never even think about proper portfolio management and statistics is a complete alien concept (Floor 3).
+In the end they are here to have fun and statistics doesn’t sound like it.
 When it comes to protection they just try to stick to stops.
-Once their stops are violated because a bad MM (Money manager) obviously manipulated the stock in his/her favor, they oftentimes switch into a investing mindest trying to justify holding the bag for the long run (Floor 2).
-Or they will simply hop from one system to another hence being stuck in the loser cycle forever.
-The broker they pick has to be cheap and commission free (Floor 1) and must provide a social trading feature so that THEY AND THE BOYS can together pump & dumb prices of assets fighting against the evil money managers who clearly manipulate every stock in a way to shake them out.
+Once their stops are violated because a bad fund manager obviously manipulated the stock in his/her favor, they oftentimes switch into a investing mindest trying to justify holding the bag for the long run (Floor 2).
+Or they will simply hop from one system to another which makes them stuck in the loser cycle forever.
+The broker they pick has to be cheap and commission free (Floor 1) and must provide a social trading feature so that THEY AND THE BOYS can together pump stocks and fight the evil money managers who clearly manipulate every stock just to hurt them.

-A clever sales person could simply create a gamified gambling app disguised as a broker service, call it Hobin Rood or the like and make a fortune.
-When you aim at inexperienced traders you wouldn’t even need to meet the normal quality standards such as keeping your service up and running during hours of market turmoil.
+A clever sales person could create a gamified gambling app -disguised as a broker service- and make a fortune.
+Call it Hobin Rood if you like.
+When aimed at inexperienced traders you wouldn’t even need to meet the normal broker quality standards such as keeping your service up and running during hours of market turmoil.

 Sad but true to the core.
-Just take the time and join StockTwits for a day reading the feed of the crowds favourite speculative fever pitch stock.
+Just take some time, join StockTwits for a day and read the feed of the crowds favourite speculative fever pitch stock.
 It is beyond absurd.